Raziz1/Audio_Amplifier/README.md

 # Parts
 ## OP-AMP
-When selecting an op-amp for this project I had to consider the following:
-* Gand and bandwith
-* Low noise
-* Low total harmonic distortion
-* Slew rate
-* Power supply requirements
-* Temperature stability

-I ended up settling on the [LT1124](https://www.analog.com/en/products/lt1124.html) for the following reasons:
+I ended up settling on the [LT1124](https://www.analog.com/en/products/lt1124.html)
-* The power supply range was ±22V.
-My goal was to supply the positive rail with +20V and the negative rail with -20V
+* Power supply range: ±22V (Dual rail supplies)
-* The slew rate can range from 3.9 - 4.5 V/us.
-To maintain high fidelity audio it is recommended to have a slew rate of 5V/us+.
-Nevertheless, we can determine the minimum slew rate given the expected output voltage and frequency.
+* Slew rate: 3.9 - 4.5 V/us
+  * To maintain high fidelity audio it is recommended to have a slew rate of +5V/us.
+  * We can determine the minimum slew rate given the expected output voltage and frequency.
 Our maximum output voltage should be 10V and our maximum frequency should be around 20kHz (The upper limit of human hearing).
 Using the slew rate formula ($Slew Rate = 2πfv$)
-  * $2 * π * 20000 * 10 = 1.256V/μS$
+  * $Minimum Slew Rate = 2 * π * 20000 * 10 = 1.256V/μS$
-* The Gain-Bandwidth product of this op-amp is 12.5 MHz which is more than enough since our operating range is expected to be from 20Hz - 20kHz.
-* The op-amp also specifies low voltage noise typically around $2.7nV/√(Hz)$
+* Gain-Bandwidth product: 12.5MHz
+* Low voltage noise: 2.7nV/√Hz Typ

 ## N-MOSFET
 When selecting the NMOS for this project I had to consider the following: